 |Here's the Quilt Kit Project Photo

-|Riley Blake's Teapots Quilt Kit with the
+|Riley Blake's Teapots Quilt Kit (Lori Holt's

 Since I don't like to copy other people's

-work.
-I would rather use their instructions as a project guide rather that
+work used the instructions as a project guide rather that

 || I chose two fabrics from the shelf to make a

 place to make sure I was truly happy with the look.
 Then turned it into a pillow for my office chair.